25th Jewish LGBT+ World Congress

 Friday 1 March

 “This is an excellent opportunity for Emanuel members to broaden their perspectives and learn more about LGBT+ culture.
 There is plenty to choose from including the Queerscreen Film Festival”, said Kim Gotlieb, Co-ordinator of the Conference and Dayenu.

 This year there will be a float promoting the World Congress which will give people who may wish to show support, the opportunity to march with them.
 Perhaps you have children who are LGBT+, or you are LGBT+ parents.
 Perhaps you are simply motivated to show support and have a fun experience.
 Contact world congress Spaces are very limited.

 Mardi Gras Festival Forum: Homophobia, Antisemitism & the Politics of Othering

-World Congress joins with Sydney Jewish Museum to present this forum, whcih promises to provide an engaging and interesting evening.
-It’s happening on Sunday 17 February at the Sydney Jewish Museum.
+World Congress is presenting this forum, which promises to provide an engaging and thought-provoking evening.
+It’s happening at 2pm on Sunday 24 February at the Sydney Jewish Museum.
 Check out the details and invite your friends to come along.
-A panel of diverse viewpoints will explore these ideas, before opening up to an engaging facilitated discussion which is sure to be both stimulating and worthwhile for all who attend.
-See link below.
+A panel of diverse viewpoints will explore these ideas, before opening up to an engaging discussion which is sure to be both stimulating and worthwhile for all who attend.

 Panel: Lynda Ben Menashe (NSW Board of Deputies), Julie McCrossin (well-known lesbian comedienne, Simon Holloway (Sydney Jewish Museum) and Kim Gotlieb (Dayenu & World Congress).The event is free but bookings are essential